artefactual/atom-docs/user-manual/administer/settings.rst

 ------------------------

-:term:`Administrators <administrator>` can configure default sort order for the browse display as either "alphabetic," "last updated," or "identifier" for public users (e.g., not logged-in).
+:term:`Administrators <administrator>` can configure default sort order for the browse display as either "alphabetic," "last updated," "identifier," or "reference code" for public users (e.g., not logged-in).
 "Last updated" will display records most recently added or edited at the top of the results, allowing users to explore what has changed.
+"Reference code" refers to the full inherited reference code while "Identifier" refers to the individual identifier of each record.

-By default, the sort order is set to "Alphabetic" for anonymous (i.e. public) users.
-However, users have the option to reorder the page while browsing via the :ref:`sort button <recurring-sort-button>` located at the top of most browse pages.
+By default, the sort order is set to "Alphabetic" page while browsing via the :ref:`sort button <recurring-sort-button>` located at the top of most browse pages.

 .. seealso::